 - a.
 Identify when a patient is at risk of self-harm - b.
 Identify when a patient is at risk of suicide - c.
 Safely and effectively respond to patients who are distressed, have thoughts of self-harm or suicide, or have self-harmed

-The workforce has the skills and knowledge to engage collaboratively to identify and respond to patients at risk of self-harm or suicide.
+What processes are in place to ensure that the workforce can work collaboratively to identify patients at risk of self-harm or suicide?